Trattue/oktade/README.md

 ## Development
 ### Prerequisites

-A working installation of Haskell (GHC 8.10.7 or more recent) and cabal (3.6.2.0 or more recent).
+A working installation of Haskell (GHC 9.2.4 or more recent) and cabal (3.6.2.0 or more recent).
 The easiest way of obtaining those is using [GHCup](https://www.haskell.org/ghcup/).

-During development, try maintaining compatability with the GHC version marked as 'recommended' in GHCup (currently GHC 8.10.7).
+During development, try maintaining compatability with the GHC version marked as 'recommended' in GHCup (currently GHC 9.2.4).
+Older versions may work, but are not explicitly tested.

 ### Development Environment Setup